Thomas Müller: 2024–25 season

 In late March 2025, reports emerged that Müller's contract with Bayern would not be renewed.
-On 5 April, it was confirmed that Müller would leave Bayern at the end of the season, bringing his 25 years with the club to an end.
-In his first match after his departure was announced, Müller came on as a substitute and scored a late equaliser in a 2–1 loss against Inter Milan in the Champions League quarter-finals first leg.
+On 5 April, it was confirmed that Müller would leave Bayern at the end of the 2024–25 season, bringing his 25 years with the club to an end.
+In his first match after his departure was announced, Müller came on as a substitute and scored a late equaliser in a 2–1 loss against Inter Milan in the Champions League quarter-finals first leg on 8 April.
 He would captain his team for full 90 minutes in the second leg, marking his 163rd Champions League appearance, tying Lionel Messi for third-most appearances in UCL history.
 The match would end in a 2–2 draw, eliminating Bayern out of the competition and marking Müller's last ever Champions League match for his side.
 On 26 April, he featured in his 500th Bundesliga match in a 3–0 victory over Mainz.

 On 4 May, Müller secured his 13th Bundesliga title, extending his own record, and in doing so, equaled Ryan Giggs' record for the most titles in the top five European leagues.
-Additionally, he matched the record for the most decorated German footballer with 34 titles, sharing the achievement with Toni Kroos.
+Additionally, he matched the record for the most decorated German footballer with 34 titles, sharing the achievement with former Bayern teammate Toni Kroos.
 On 10 May, he played his 750th match for Bayern Munich and his final match at the Allianz Arena in a 2–0 win over Borussia Mönchengladbach, marking the occasion by lifting the league trophy.
 On 15 June, he scored twice in Bayern's 10–0 win over Auckland City, marking his 250th goal for the club in their opening match of the FIFA Club World Cup.
 On 5 July, he made his final appearance for Bayern in a 2–0 loss to Paris Saint-Germain in the Club World Cup quarter-finals.